Home » Articles posted by Sarah Laleman Ward

 In this module we will discuss information privilege and open access (OA) resources.
 This module consists of the following activities:

-1. Read and comment on an opinion article (2 points)
+1. Read article and comment on Padlet (4 points)

-2. Post on the Padlet below your response to the question “What is Information Privilege?”
+2. Post on the Padlet below your response to the following 2 prompts:

-Watch this video lecture on Information Privilege & Open Access.
-It is important to understanding the tools you’re going to use for the next part of the module, plus, former students have told me that this module was super eye-opening!
+Watch this video (approx. 8 minutes) on Information Privilege & Open Access.
+It is important to understanding the next part of the module..

 • Try to find an Open Access version of an article you are using for another class by using the OA button